matrix-org/synapse/docs/workers.rst

 You should minimise the number of overrides though to maintain a usable config.

-You must specify the type of worker application (worker_app) and the replication endpoint that it's talking to on the main synapse process (worker_replication_url).
+You must specify the type of worker application (worker_app) and the replication endpoint that it's talking to on the main synapse process (worker_replication_host and worker_replication_port).

 For instance::